Chazzychouse/todo/README.md

 # Todo List in React with Typescript

-This project is a simple todo list made with React/Typescript to showcase simple understanding of hooks, state, CRUD, and CSS.
+This project is a simple todo list made with React/Typescript to showcase understanding of hooks, state, CRUD, and CSS.

 ## Objective